Maxisud/Scancare_Alpha_V0_0.1/README.md

-This release contains the FLash integrated with Camera
+This release contains the FLask integrated with Camera